 Although this method isn’t about cleaning aluminum, it’s relevant because it helps protect it from damage or dirt in the first place.

 Now, what’s an anode?
 Anodes are positive electrodes.
-As mentioned, electrolysis is a major contributor to oxidation and discoloration on aluminum boats.
+As mentioned, electrolysis significantly contributes to oxidation and discoloration on aluminum boats.

 To prevent this, you can use sacrificial zinc anodes.
 Boat designers insert zinc anodes on the boat’s surface.
-These anodes are connected to the boat through an electrical wire.
+These anodes are connected to the ship through an electrical wire.

 Consequently, each time your boat’s surface begins to wear, the anodes chafe instead of the aluminum.
 In this way, the aluminum is completely protected.